sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points (Bill K)

+(Bill)
+- what is the definition of configuration?

 - Bill used the learning outcomes as talking point guideline
 - What is the problem of the previous codebase where we are returning hard-coded string?